 Sponsor and status

-This bill was introduced on March 8, 1990, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 8, 1990, in a previous session of Congress, but it did not receive a vote.

 Representative for Rhode Island's 2nd congressional district